wasp-lang/wasp/web/docs/advanced/apis.md

 ```

 #### Making sure CORS works
-Since the APIs don't use the default middleware like Operations do to make APIs as flexible as possible.
-As a side-effect, you need to make sure CORS is enabled for your APIs to use them on the client.
+APIs are designed to be as flexible as possible, hence they don't utilize the default middleware like Operations do.
+As a result, to use these APIs on the client side, you must ensure that CORS (Cross-Origin Resource Sharing) is enabled.

 You can do this by defining custom middleware for your APIs in the Wasp file.

 <Tabs groupId="js-ts">
 <TabItem value="js" label="JavaScript">